influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/create-alert-rules.md

 ### Step 6: Save the alert rule

-Click `Save Rule` in the top right corner and navigate to the A Rule page to see your rule.
+Click **Save Rule** in the top right corner and navigate to the **Alert Rule** page to see your rule.
-Notice that you can easily enable and disable the rule by toggling the checkbox in the `Enabled` column.
+Notice that you can easily enable and disable the rule by toggling the checkbox in the **Enabled** column.

 ![See the alert rule](/img/chronograf/v1.5/g-kap-rule-page-ii.png)

 Next, move on to the section below to experience your alert rule in action.

-## View the alert in practice
+## Viewing alerts in practice

 ### Step 1: Create some load on your system